THE HISTORY OF THE TWINNING LINK BETWEEN BATH AND ALKMAAR

 The famous Rotary barrel organ was presented to Alkmaar, and now resides just off the main entrance hall in the city’s fine Town Hall, in the very centre of Alkmaar.
 In 1947, Alkmaar reciprocated, donating to Bath City Council a large ceremonial gong, including an image of the Dutch cheeses famously weighed every week at Alkmaar's cheese market.
 The Alkmaar gong can be seen to this day in Bath's Guildhall, just outside the Council Chamber.

-And in Bath, the Orange Grove garden – first created and named after William of Orange, the Dutch noble who became William III, King of England, Scotland and Ireland in 1689 – is now also known as the Alkmaar Garden.
+And in Bath, the Orange Grove garden – first named as such after a visit by the then Prince of Orange, in 1734 - later William IV of the Netherlands, who that same year married Anne, the eldest daughter of Britain's King George II – is now also known as the Alkmaar Garden.

 The Alkmaar Garden with commemorative sign